jonathanko500/Bard-Battle/README.md

 I (Jonathan Ko) was responsible for handling the audio portion of the game.

-Responsilibies were
+Responsilibies were <br/>
-        Maintaing open and constant communication with the Audio team by making sure both parties (Audio and Dev team) are aware of any needs from each othe
+*Maintaing open and constant communication with the Audio team by making sure both parties (Audio and Dev team) are aware of any needs from each othe
-        Updating any new changes to the music and sound effects from the audio team IOplementing the music and sound effects
+*Updating any new changes to the music and sound effects from the audio team *Implementing the music and sound effects